ejaquay/bootrom/README.md

 ### Some detail about the Nitros9 booting process

 The first two bytes of the Nitros9 boottrack is the string "OS" followed by the bootstrap code.
-To boot Nitros9 from floppy DECB needs only to copy the boottrack to $2600 and then jump to $2602.
+To boot Nitros9 from floppy DECB (Disk Extended Color Basic) needs only to copy the boottrack to $2600 and then jump to $2602.

 Within the $1200 (4608) byte first stage bootstrap are the Nitros9 modules REL, KRN, and BOOT arranged as follows: